Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Minimal Heegaard splittings in orientable 3-manifolds with positive scalar curvature

 Note that, since a spherical space form admits a positive curvature metric, it does not contain incompressible surfaces so any Heegaard splitting of minimal genus is strongly irreducible by \cite{CassonGordon}.

 \begin{proof} Observe that since the scalar curvature is positive any oriented stable minimal surface is a sphere, and a non-orientable minimal surface with stable oriented double cover has to be an $\mathbb{R}P^2$.
 Then the theorem follows essentially from Theorem \ref{positivegenus}.
 It remains to get the strict area upper bound in the case where $M$ is diffeomorphic to $\mathbb{R}P^3$.
 First by \cite{BrayBrendleEichmairNeves}, the area of an area-minimizing $\mathbb{R}P^2$ is smaller than $2\pi$ whenever $M$ is not round.
 The theorem is clearly true for the round $\mathbb{R}P^3$ (consider the projection of a Clifford torus).
 So let $\Sigma$ be such an area-minimizing projective plane and suppose that its oriented double cover is unstable.
-Attaching a vertical handle to $\Sigma$ we get a genus one Heegaard splitting $H$ and there is a core $\mathfrak{C}$ of $(M,H)$ containing $\Sigma$ in its interior (by the arguments of Lemma \ref{existence core}).
+Attaching a vertical handle to the boundary of a thin tubular neighborhood of $\Sigma$, we get a genus one Heegaard splitting $H$ and there is an $H$-core $\mathfrak{C}$ containing $\Sigma$ in its interior (by the arguments of Lemma \ref{existence core}).
 As in the proof of Theorem \ref{positivegenus}, we use Lemma \ref{constructsweep} to find a smooth sweepout of $\mathfrak{C}$ with maximum area less than $2\mathcal{H}^2(\Sigma)$, so the local min-max procedure gives either an index one Heegaard splitting of genus one and area less than $4\pi$, or a minimal projective plane with area less than $2\pi$ and stable universal cover.

 \end{proof}

 \textbf{Existence of index one minimal Heegaard splitting with area less than $4\pi$}

 The following result combined with Theorem \ref{boomchak} (1) can be thought of as an extension of Theorem 23 in \cite{Antoine} in the orientable case.